 Elder Robert D. Hales

-Elder Robert D. Hales is a member of the Quorum of the Twelve Apostles.
+Elder Robert D. Hales was a member of the Quorum of the Twelve Apostles when this article was published.
 Address given during Brigham Young University Campus Education Week on August 19, 2008, published in Religious Educator 10, no. 2 (2008): 1–13.

 Today in this devotional I am honored to be addressing those committed to lifelong learning.

 Our quest for knowledge and our journey of eternal progression began long before our mortal existence.
 We are given a clear understanding that during the Council in Heaven we used our agency, choosing to come to earth and participate in mortality.
 In choosing to come to this earth, we were choosing the opportunity to progress, to grow, and to gain more knowledge.
 And in that process of learning and coming to earth, taking upon us a mortal body to gain knowledge and to experience mortality is an essential part of our eternal learning and progression.